AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

  </tbody>
 </table>

-Example - to set up a search button with 26 x 26 pixels "looking glass" icon; 30 pixels in size with a 1 pixel border:
+Example - To set up a search button with 26 x 26 pixels "looking glass" icon; 30 pixels in size with a 1 pixel border:

 ```
 .s7ecatalogsearchviewer .s7searchpanel .s7searchinputbutton {